 Can unpublished or emerging writers benefit from this workshop?

-Yes.
+We can make that work.
 Wherever you are on the ladder, we can help you climb higher.
+But you may get more from the master class after an introductory course or time in the industry,

 How much time does it take?